 The top 10 natural home treatments for headaches include:

-The cooling and anti-inflammatory properties of essential oils provide quick relief from worrying headache.
+The cooling and anti-inflammatory properties of essential oils provide quick relief from worrying headaches.
 Take few teaspoons of coconut oil and add few drops of peppermint oil and lavender oil in it and mix well.
 Then, apply to your forehead, neck, and temples.

 For making a homemade ginger tea, crush one inch of ginger root and add it to the boiling water.
-This tea decreases inflammation in the same time period that an aspirin would take to work.
+This tea decreases inflammation in the same time period that aspirin would take to work.

-Feverfew is s supplement from sunflower family.
+Feverfew is s supplement from the sunflower family.
 Some previous studies suggested that feverfew can be effective in the natural treatment for migraines.
 It reduces inflammation that leads to taking pressure off the nerves and provide relief from migraine/headache.

 Epsom Salt Bath: